Kershaw Chill Review

 Blade and Edge Integrity

-8Cr13MoV steel, as is used in the Kershaw Chill, seems to be fast becoming the budget steel of choice for the big knife companies.
-A few past Best Buy winners have employed this same formulation.
+8Cr13MoV steel, as is used in the Kershaw Chill, seems to be fast becoming the lower cost steel of choice for the big knife companies.
 Kershaw's heat treatment is excellent, making for a finely tuned hardness.
 In normal use, you might sharpen the Chill once every few months or so.
 The blade geometry is thin and somewhat delicate.
 We didn't have any troubles with the blade of the Chill, but our experience with other blades sharpened to a shallow edge angle indicates that heavy use might chip or roll the Chill's edge.

 Ergonomics and portability are, to a certain degree, at odds.
 The narrow handle profile of the Kershaw Chill fits unobtrusively in your pocket or your compact backpacking kitchen bag.
 The catch is that it doesn't quite fill even small hands.
 The squared off handle corners and small handle "diameter" don't support heavy cutting forces.
 Also, the back-of-blade index finger tab for one-handed opening isn't as slick or fast as a thumb stud.
 For fast, daily use, an assisted opening function would be nice too.
 The Chill deploys slowly; it is best for more occasional and deliberate tasks.